 Black River Gorges National Park Central Mauritius, Mauritius Travel Guide

 Black River Gorges National Park is not merely a beautiful landscape; it is a monument to Mauritius's conservation efforts.
 Established in 1994, the park signifies an important step in protecting the island's dwindling native forests.
-For centuries, deforestation for agriculture, specifically sugarcane, reduced Mauritius's original forest cover.
+For many centuries, deforestation for agriculture, specifically sugarcane, reduced Mauritius's original forest cover.

 67.54 square kilometers